 You will share a room with other people.
 However, all the people in the room will be MEDLIFE volunteers.
 As much as we can, we will try to allocate your rooms with people from your own Chapter or school.
 You will never share a room with someone who is not connected to MEDLIFE.

 MEDLIFE is a tax-exempt 501(c)(3) nonprofit organization.

-Disclaimer: In accordance with United States tax law and regulations, a donation to the MEDLIFE Project Fund is 100% tax-deductible by the person making the donation.
+Disclaimer: In accordance with United States tax law and regulations, a donation to MEDLIFE is 100% tax-deductible by the person making the donation.
 However, a donation given to MyMovement that reduces a student’s cost of volunteering in a mobile clinic is not tax-deductible.
 If donors have general questions about whether or not donations to MEDLIFE are tax-deductible, they can call MEDLIFE’S U.S.-based office at 1-844-MEDLIFE (1-844-633-5433).
 However, specific questions about the deductibility of contributions should be directed to the donor’s qualified tax advisor.